 As part of the disability claims review process, Northwestern Mutual may have its own internal doctors and outside medical consultants review the claimant’s entire file, including all medical records.
 The insurance company adjuster will look for sufficient proof of a disability in the medical records in order to approve a claim.

 The unfortunate reality is that most treating doctors do not take great notes each office visit, and most physicians do not expect their medical notes to be carefully scrutinized by an insurance company.
 Mr. Ortiz has reviewed all too many claims where the claimant is clearly disabled, but the medical records do not do a very good job of telling the whole story.
-This is only to the benefit of a disability insurance company, as the insurance company is only obligated to review the claim based on the medical records available and is not obligated to examine the claimant.
+This benefits the disability insurance company, as the insurance company is only obligated to review the claim based on the medical records available and is not obligated to examine the claimant.
 If the insurance company does choose to examine the claimant, it is extremely unlikely that the claimant will receive a fair evaluation as the reviewing doctor is being paid by the insurance company.

 One of the main things an attorney can help you with during the claims process is the dissection of the report from Northwestern Mutual’s hired doctors and respond with an argument and supporting medical records to explain to Northwestern why the claimant is in fact medically disabled.